SandyRodger/LS180_database_foundations/01_introduction.md

 13. C Correct
 14. B Correct
 15. D
-- WRONG , also B. It is a LEft outer join because it will show all rows from `pet_owners` plus any matching rows from `pets`.
+- WRONG , also B. It is a Left outer join because it will show all rows from `pet_owners` plus any matching rows from `pets`.
 This means the left table can have multiples and the right can have NULLs.